-3. Venue Requirements
+4. Venue Requirements

-World Sailing are seeking venues that meet the sports criteria set out within this document and are in a location that is already an existing regatta host.
+World Sailing are seeking venues that meet both the sports criteria set out within this document but also are attractive to spectators and are in a location that is already an existing regatta host.

 If the venue is not currently hosting an existing Olympic Class regatta, the Host will need to demonstrate how their venue, facilities and resources will meet the requirements.